-- · We like the streets, sidewalks, paths, and bike routes we travel on to be well designed and connect us to the places we are going. - · We value an efficient and that provides a range of options to get around or for movement.
+- We like the streets, sidewalks, paths, and bike routes we travel on to be well designed and connect us to the places we are going. - We value an efficient and affordable transportation system that provides a range of options to get around or for movement. - We value safety so that everyone feels comfortable getting around their community.